tournepivoine/shinpokered-fr/README.md

 - Move fixes
   - Transform-related fixes:
-    - Move slots cannot be rearranged when transformed (prevents acquiring glitch moves).
+      - Move slots cannot be rearranged when transformed (prevents acquiring glitch moves)
       - Transform will no longer copy the opponent's Transform move.
-It's swapped-out for Struggle
+It's swapped-out for Struggle.
       - Enemy DVs can no longer be manipulated by having it use transform multiple times
 	  - Fixed a conflict where transforming while disabled can leave the new moves disabled
+	  - Fixed transformed 'mons reseting their moves when learning a level-up move
 	  - Fixed a typo so now transformed 'mons retain their original palette
-    - Fixed transformed 'mons reseting their moves when learning a level-up move
   - dire hit/focus energy now quadruples crit rate instead of quarters
   - sleep now normal-chance hits a pkmn recharging from hyperbeam, but has no effect if it's already status-effected
   - the fly/dig invulnerability bit is cleared when a pkmn hurts itself from confusion or is fully paralyzed